 "One of the most common reasons that a lender may refuse to grant financing in a condominium complex arises when there is any type of litigation.
 This applies to both FHA and conventional financing.
 The only exception to the rule is if the HOA is named as a plaintiff in a foreclosure action or action for past due HOA dues.
 There are certainly many instances where the litigation appears harmless or insignificant, but there is still uncertainty in the lenders eyes.
-They have no idea of the outcome or the magnitude of potential legal fees which could be involved."
+They have no idea of the outcome or the magnitude of potential legal fees which could be involved.""In the past, lenders were sometimes able to make exceptions.
+Then, if the investor decided not to purchase the loan, the lender would just place the loan in their portfolio.
+In the current mortgage environment, most lenders will only make mortgage loans if they are saleable.
+There are a few portfolio lenders who may make exceptions, but only in very unique situations.
+One of the questions on the resale cert addresses Pending Litigation.
+If you see this section marked yes, find out the details and consult the potential lender immediately."

 - Do your research (Your reading a condo blog.
 Thats a good start!)